Jones’ hot hand powers No. 2 Stanford past rival Cal 90-69

-STANFORD, Calif.
-(AP) — Haley Jones hit her initial six shots and scored 21 points on 10-of-14 shooting to go with 10 rebounds and four assists, leading No. 2 Stanford past California 90-69 on Friday in the Pac-12 Conference opener for both schools.
+Jones hit her initial six shots and scored 21 points on 10-of-14 shooting to go with 10 rebounds and four assists, leading No. 2 Stanford past Cal 90-69 on Friday in the Pac-12 Conference opener for both schools.

+”It’s really great for our team to be able to have different people who can step up on any given day who are ready when their number’s called,” Stanford senior Francesca Belibi said. ”That makes it hard for other teams to guard us because you never really know who’s going to be the one to step up on any given day.
+We’re always excited for each other.”

-Cameron Brink had 11 points, five rebounds and two blocks while Kiki Iriafen added nine points and seven boards as Stanford (13-1, 1-0 Pac-12).
-The Cardinal got 26 points from the bench in its eighth straight victory since a 76-71 overtime setback to top-ranked South Carolina at home on Nov.
+Cameron Brink had 11 points, five rebounds and two blocks while Kiki Iriafen added nine points and seven boards for Stanford (13-1, 1-0 Pac-12).
+Freshman 6-foot-7 center Lauren Betts also scored nine points as the Cardinal got 26 points from the bench in their eighth straight victory since a 76-71 overtime setback to top-ranked South Carolina at home on Nov.
 20.

+”Going down the stretch we’re going to need everyone, so it’s trying to balance minutes and get people some playing time,” Hall of Fame coach Tara VanDerveer said.

 Jayda Curry scored 20 points and Leilani McIntosh added 17 for Cal (9-3, 0-1), which came in averaging 76.1 points and allowing 83.8.
 The Cardinal haven’t given up more than 77 points to an opponent since the end of the 2019-20 season.

+”It’s a positive we were pretty horrendous offensively and we scored 69 points,” Smith said.

-Pac-12 favorite Stanford has won the last eight meetings in the rivalry, which currently features all-time winningest women’s coach and Hall of Famer Tara VanDerveer of Stanford opposite former Cardinal star Charmin Smith beginning her fourth season in Berkeley.
+Pac-12 favorite Stanford has won the last eight meetings in the rivalry, which currently features all-time winningest women’s coach VanDerveer opposite former Cardinal star Smith beginning her fourth season in Berkeley.

 BIG PICTURE

-California: Cal has lost 12 of 14 to Stanford overall and eight straight at Maples Pavilion since a win here on Feb.
+California: Curry has the longest active streak of any Pac-12 player for consecutive regular-season games with at least one 3 at 34, matching ex-Oregon star Sabrina Ionescu for the third-longest in conference since 1999-2000. … Cal has lost 12 of 14 to Stanford overall and eight straight at Maples Pavilion since a win here on Feb.
 22, 2015. … The Bears made their final three field goals of the second quarter yet trailed 47-29 at halftime. … Former Cal and Penn State athletic director Sandy Barbour was again here at Maples today.
 She retired this year.

 Stanford: Brink has 43 blocks through the first 14 games. … Stanford has held 77 of its last 83 opponents to 41.8% shooting or below, with Cal finishing at 39%. … The Cardinal held a 25-10 rebounding advantage in the first half and 48-25 overall. … Stanford is 37-8 vs. Cal on its home floor.
-The Cardinal are 8-1 at home this season. … Stanford was 2 of 9 from 3-point range in the opening half then wound up 7 for 24.
+The Cardinal are 8-1 at home this season. … Stanford was 2 of 9 from 3-point range in the opening half then wound up 7 for 24 to just reach 30% – the Cardinal’s fourth-lowest percentage this season.

 UP NEXT